These are the current Bye-Laws as of July 2024.

 6. The Union is fully committed to equal opportunities and will strive to ensure that no Member or member of staff is subject to discrimination in any form.
 All Officers should strive to ensure equal opportunities within their remit.
 All meetings must be accessible to all Members; that includes venues, digital platforms and papers.

 7. The Union may affiliate to any external organisation provided that such affiliations do not violate relevant law or the Memorandum & Articles or Bye-Laws.
-All affiliations shall be posted on the website, approved by the Union Executive and reported at the Annual Members’ Meeting.
+All affiliations shall be posted on the website, approved by the Trustee Board.

 8. The Union shall publish an annual impact report which will be submitted to UCL Council before its last meeting of the session.